Healthy Homes Assessment Kingsley Heights

 building insulation inspection

-A comfortable, dry home is an ideal house
+A warm dry home is an ideal house

 Insulation Kingsley Heights

-Insulation requirements to be in compliance with the R-values required for your area
+Insulation requirements to meet the R-values that are appropriate for your region.

-• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3
+• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9, underfloor R 1.3

-• Zone 2 – the rest of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3
+• Zone 2 – The rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

-Learn more about this Healthy Homes insulation quality.
+Learn more about the Healthy Homes insulation quality.

 Kingsley Heights Moisture Ingress & Drainage

-Check out the complete details of this Healthy Homes moisture ingress and drainage standard.
+Check out the complete details of The Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection